Ocarina

-The ocarina is a wind musical instrument; it is a type of vessel flute.
+The ocarina (otherwise known as a potato flute) is a wind musical instrument; it is a type of vessel flute.
 Variations exist, but a typical ocarina is an enclosed space with four to twelve finger holes and a mouthpiece that projects from the body.
 It is traditionally made from clay or ceramic, but other materials are also used, such as plastic, wood, glass, metal, or bone.
+The Italian Ocarina was invented in 1853 by 17-year-old Giuseppe Donati, who also gave it the name ocarina.
+Donati handmade each ocarina from clay, with anything from 7 to 10 finger-holes and a spout for a mouthpiece.